 Traditionally, glass-reinforced epoxy (thermoset) was used in the KTK electrical connector market.
 However, using this material can result in cracking and chipping, requiring oil service companies to replace the connectors.
 Rampart Products reported that the VICTREX HT-based connector has more than twice the impact resistance of the glass-reinforced epoxy constructed connectors which provides greater reliability in use by reducing cracking and chipping.
 Connectors made from Victrex´s high performing polymer can provide more stability in the drilling process by enabling the reliable transmission of power and data to the tool, compared to incumbent solutions.
 In addition, the vibrations within the tool can cause dust to be generated from the epoxy connectors which may cause electrical shortages and costly downtime.

 “In addition to finding the right material, an equally important key benefit for the industry is efficient manufacturing.
-The VICTREX HT polymer facilitated that through rapid injection moulding.
-“Victrex provides expert assistance with moulding their materials, thus reducing development cycle time and allowing us to further push the performance envelope,” concludes Ed Beshoory, President of Rampart Products.
+The VICTREX HT polymer facilitated that through rapid injection molding.
+“Victrex provides expert assistance with molding their materials, thus reducing development cycle time and allowing us to further push the performance envelope,” concludes Ed Beshoory, President of Rampart Products.
 Beyond the upstream drilling market segment, Rampart believes their line of electrical connectors can be used in subsea environments, medical devices and in military applications.

 VICTREX HT polymers were designed to maintain excellent mechanical properties at elevated temperatures, pressures and in harsh chemicals and provide an overall performance profile beyond that of VICTREX 450G™ PEEK polymer, a high-performance polymer frequently used throughout the industry.